 Continue to move forward!

 Having a positive attitude when dealing with Myositis is essential.
 During those dark moments when life seems to be falling apart, it is important to remember that you control your own emotions.
 No matter where you are in your journey with Myositis, or another chronic illness, remember you still have control over how you cope with your emotions and physical symptoms.
 Here are a few tools to help you stay positive.

 Feeling sorry: In order to stay optimistic, you must be able to acknowledge your personal frustration and fear.
 Sometimes giving a name to the emotions we are feeling helps us move forward.
 Allowing ourselves to have a “pity party” is not a bad idea as long as we keep it short.
 Allow five to ten minutes each day to scream, cry, and feel sorry for yourself, then move forward by taking proactive steps.

 Journaling for gratitude: Even in the midst of misery and heartache, good things happen.
 Keep a journal that focuses on the brighter moments of the day.
 Start by writing three positive things for every negative comment.
 It can be as simple as a stranger smiling at you, watching your favorite TV show, or having a scoop of your favorite ice cream—all that matters is that it sparked a happy emotion.

 Laughter: We have all heard that laughter is the best medicine.
 Well, there are many studies that prove laughter is beneficial.
 So, watch a funny movie, play a silly game, and always look for ways to laugh.
-The pain and weakness may not subside, but your attitude will shift towards the positive.
+The pain and weakness may not subside, but your attitude will shift toward the positive.